-As illustrated in Figure 5-1, $CH_4$ emissions from source category 3A Enteric fermentation have decreased between 1990 and 2000 and then increased again from 2001 to 2012 to the level of 1990.
-From then on, emissions show again a slightly decreasing trend.
-The fluctuating emission developments are basically following the cattle population number, as emissions from cattle contribute to over 90% of the enteric fermentation emissions.
-A second relevant development in 3A Enteric fermentation is the increasing productivity of dairy cattle's (high-yield cattle), which results in higher (per animal) emission factors.
+As illustrated in Figure 5-1, CH4 emissions from source category 3A Enteric fermentation have decreased between 1990 and 2000 and then increased again from 2001 to 2012.
+From then on, emissions show fluctuations without a clear trend.
+The emission development is highly correlated with the cattle population number, as emissions from cattle contribute to over 90% of the enteric fermentation emissions.
+A second relevant development in 3A Enteric fermentation is the increasing productivity of dairy cattles (high-yield cattle), which results in higher (per animal) emission factors.

 3A Source Specification

 3A1 Cattle Mature dairy cattle

 Other mature cattle

-Growing cattle (fattening calvew, pre-weaned calves, breeding cattle 1 st year, breeding cattle 2 nd
+Growing cattle (fattening calves, pre-weaned calves, breeding cattle 1 st year, breeding

-year, breeding cattle 3 rd year, fattening cattle)
+cattle 2 nd year, breeding cattle 3 rd year, fattening cattle)

-3A2 Sheep Sheep
+3A2 Sheep Fattening sheep

+Milksheep

 3A3 Swine Swine

 3A4a Goats Goats

 3A4b Horses Horses < 3 years

 Horses > 3 years

 3A4c Mules and Asses Mules and Asses

 3A4d Poultry Poultry